microsoft/code-with-engineering-playbook/observability/readme.md

 The [Azure DevOps Pipelines Report](https://github.com/NarmathaBala/azdo-pipelines-reporting) contains a [Power BI](https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview) template for monitoring project, pipeline, and pipeline run data from an Azure DevOps (AzDO) organization.

-This dashboard recipe provides observability into AzDO pipelines by displaying various metrics (i.e. average runtime, run outcome statistics, etc.) in a table.
+This dashboard recipe provides observability for AzDO pipelines by displaying various metrics (i.e. average runtime, run outcome statistics, etc.) in a table.
 Additionally, the second page of the template visualizes pipeline success and failure trends using Power BI charts.
 Documentation and setup information can be found in the project README.